 - This course is designed to build the necessary framework so that students will be able to solve mathematical problems with a computer.
-Topics will include

-- finite precision arithmetic
+Topics will include - determining the scale of a problem/order of magnitude estimates - finite precision arithmetic

-- approximation of functions (approximation theory)

-- interpolation

-- linear systems of equations

-- root finding and optimization methods

-- numerical integration

-- solutions to ordinary differential equations (ODEs), including initial value and boundary value problems

-\Note that this syllabus is subject to revision, at the option of the instructor.
-If revised, the new syllabus will not become official until the instructor has distributed it to students at a regularly-scheduled course meeting.
+^{}Note that this syllabus is subject to revision, at the option of the instructor.
+If revised, the new syllabus will not become official until the instructor has distributed it to students over email.